schibsted/spid-tech-docs/resources/articles/autologin-experience.md

 If you’ve integrated the JavaScript SDK on your website, you can give returning users a streamlined login experience.
 People won’t have to see the logged-out version of your site and won’t waste time signing-in.
-By automatically determining if a user is signed-in to SPiD via the JavaScript SDK, you can let returning users immediately start engaging with your site.
+By automatically determining if a user is signed-in to SchAcc via the JavaScript SDK, you can let returning users immediately start engaging with your site.

-One of the easiest ways to do this is to use the JavaScript SDK to detect whether a visitor is signed-in to SPiD.
+One of the easiest ways to do this is to use the JavaScript SDK to detect whether a visitor is signed-in to SchAcc.

-This is a complete overview of this process between your service (orange), the SPiD JS SDK (white) and the SPiD platform (blue):
+This is a complete overview of this process between your service (orange), the SchAcc JS SDK (white) and the SchAcc platform (blue):
 ![Single Sign On complete overview using JS SDK, cookies and redirects](/images/sso-usecases.png)